Business Schools in Alabama

 Bama By Distance brings the University of Alabama’s nationally-recognized Manderson Graduate School of Business to your computer, which means that earning a Master of Arts in Management or a Master’s in Operations Management through this school is now possible online.
 The former provides a concentration in global business management; the latter concentrates on effective decision-making and designing and analyzing business operations.
 Both of these programs, accredited by the Association to Advance Collegiate Schools of Business (AACSB), are designed for working professionals and can be completed online within two years.

 The University of North Alabama has partnered with Athens State University to offer a number of MBA options, including traditional (on-campus), hybrid and online programs.
 You have a choice of concentrations in accounting, finance, health care management, information systems, international business, project management and enterprise resource planning systems using SAP, as well as a general professional concentration.
 If you already have substantial business experience, you may qualify for the Executive MBA program.
 The online MBA program requires 25 hours of core classes and nine hours of classes in your area of concentration, while the online Executive MBA program requires 19 hours of core classes and 15 in selected electives.
 Depending on your pace of study, these programs can be completed in as little as a year.

 Jacksonville State University offers a nationally-recognized MBA program online.
-This program, offered by the University's College of Commerce and Business Administration, was included in the 2010 Princeton Review of "The Best 301 Business Schools" and is accredited by the AACSB.
+This program, offered by the University’s College of Commerce and Business Administration is accredited by the AACSB.
 It requires at least 30 semester hours in your area of concentration, as well as up to 24 additional semester hours of foundation courses.